-Kingston 2025 recommended goals, policies and objectives related to land use, natural and historic resources, housing, transportation and public facilities.
+Kingston 2025 recommends goals, policies and objectives related to land use, natural and historic resources, housing, transportation and public facilities.
 Also included are proposed measures to implement the plan, including major revisions to the City's outdated Zoning Law.

 While it is not possible to make all the desirable improvements to the current Zoning Law at this time, many of the high priority revisions recommended in the Comprehensive Plan can be accomplished.
-A brief summary of the zoning amendments is set forth below.
-The detailed text of each proposed amendment is included in Part III.
+A brief summary of these proposed zoning amendments is set forth below.
+The detailed text of each amendment is included in Part III, below.

 II.
-SUMMARY
+SUMMARY of PROPOSED AMENDMENTS